Suzuka Circuit: Motorsport events

-The circuit closed for a year for renovations to make it F1-compliant for 2009, with the last major event held on November 18, 2007, although some annual events (for instance, the Suzuka 8 Hours and Suzuka 1000km) were still held.
+The circuit closed for a year for renovations to make it F1-compliant for 2009, with the last major event held on November 18, 2007, although some annual events (for example, the Suzuka 8 Hours and Suzuka 1000 km) were still held.
 The track held a re-opening day on April 12, 2009.

 Suzuka also hosts other motorsport events including the Suzuka 1000 km endurance race.
 Previously a part of multiple GT racing series including the now defunct group C class of the All Japan Sports Prototype Championship, the Suzuka 1000 km as of 2006 is now a points round of the Super GT Series, and is the only race of such length in that series.
 In 2010, the GT500 pole position time was 1:55.237.
 In 2007, the GT300 pole position time was 2:06.838.

 Another major motorsport event is the Suzuka 8 Hours for motorcycles, which has been run since 1978.
 This event usually attracts big name riders and with the exception of 2005, due to the importance of the major manufacturers' involvement, the FIM ensures that no motorcycle races clash on the date.

 NASCAR organized the NASCAR Thunder 100, a pair of exhibition 100-lap races on the east circuit, a 1.394 mi layout which utilizes the pit straight and esses, before rejoining the main circuit near the Casio triangle.
 The cars were Sprint Cup Series and Camping World West Series cars and the field was by invitation for the two races, run after the 1996 and 1997 seasons.
 The 1996 event was marred by tragedy when during practice, pace car driver Elmo Langley died of a heart attack in the Chevrolet Corvette pace car at the esses during an evaluation run.
 The pole position speed was 83.079 mph.
 During qualifying for the 1997 race, rain caused Goodyear to use rain tires on Winston Cup cars for the first time in the modern era.

-It was announced on June 21, 2010 that the east section of the Suzuka Circuit would host the Japan round of the 2011 WTCC season instead of the Okayama International Circuit.
-At the 2012 event, the pole position time was 52.885 seconds, for an average speed of 94.875 mph.
+It was announced on June 21, 2010, that the east section of the Suzuka Circuit would host the Japanese round of the 2011 WTCC season instead of the Okayama International Circuit.
+At the 2012 event, the pole position time was 0:52.885 seconds, for an average speed of 94.875 mph.